cass-community/cass-community.github.io/_news/2026-02-10-cass-bof-days.md

 We'll update this page when registration opens, in the next couple of weeks.
 {% endcomment %}

-CASS BoF Days provides opportunities for to bring communities together for Birds-of-a-Feather (BoF) sessions around topics of interest.
+CASS BoF Days provides opportunities to bring communities together for Birds-of-a-Feather (BoF) sessions around topics of interest.
 Participation is free and open to the public, however, registration is required for each event.
 Follow the links below for details.

 {% assign today = site.time | date:"%Y-%m-%d" %}